Metrobus (South East England): History

 A former farm, Orpington depot was for many years the only garage for all of Metrobus' London tendered routes since the award of route 61 in 1986.
 More recently routes have been operated from Godstone and in December 2005 a new depot was constructed in Croydon to cope with new tender awards.
-During mid-2005 major reconstruction started on the Green Street Green site to make improvements and provide an expansion.
+During mid-2005, major reconstruction started on the Green Street Green site to make improvements and provide an expansion.
 During these works, a temporary base was being used on Polhill, near Halstead, next to the base of what was Southlands Travel.

-On 23 February 2013, Metrobus commenced operating route 233, later commencing their operations of route 126 in March of the same year.